rapidsai/docker/doc/NGC_rapidsai.md

 ## More Information

-Check out the [cuDF](https://rapidsai.github.io/projects/cudf/en/latest), [cuML](https://rapidsai.github.io/projects/cuml/en/latest), and [XGBoost](https://xgboost.readthedocs.io/en/latest/) API docs.
+Check out the [RAPIDS](https://docs.rapids.ai/api) and [XGBoost](https://xgboost.readthedocs.io/en/latest/) API docs.

 Learn how to setup a mult-node cuDF and XGBoost data preparation and distributed training environment by following the [mortgage data example notebook and scripts](https://github.com/rapidsai/notebooks).

 ## Where can I get help or file bugs/requests?

-Please submit issues with the container to this GitHub repository: [https://github.com/rapidsai/docs](https://github.com/rapidsai/docs/issues/new)
+For more information about the containers or to submit a container issue, visit: [https://github.com/rapidsai/build](https://github.com/rapidsai/build).

 For issues with RAPIDS libraries like cuDF, cuML, RMM, or others file an issue in the related GitHub project.